 Lady Holly Hathaway Kaough – Artistic Director

-She is the artistic director of LCCB and an accomplished choreographer, as well as a New York Guild-Certified Pilates instructor.
+Lady Holly is the artistic director of LCCB and an accomplished choreographer, as well as a New York Guild-Certified Pilates instructor.
 Lady Holly attended Emory University as a music major and studied dance with the Dallas Metropolitan Ballet, City Ballet of Houston, Joffrey Ballet in San Antonio, and with many Dance Masters of National and International fame.
-She also received her Bachelors degree from McNeese State University.
+She also received her Bachelor’s degree from McNeese State University.
 She received a Regional Dance America scholarship to the Choreographers Conference and several of her works have been selected for showing on Southwest Regional Ballet Association Gala performances.
 Among them are: Once Told to Me, Louisiana Saturday Night, and Paper Suite.
-She choreographed a full-length version of Scheherazade for performance with the Lake Charles Symphony.
-That same evening included Lady Holly’s version of excerpts from Firebird, and The Fable, an original piece choreographed to a score composed by the late Keith Gates.
-She also choreographed Petrouchka, performed with the Lake Charles Symphony.
+She choreographed The Fable, a piece set to a score composed by the late Keith Gates.
+She also choreographed Petrouchka, Scheherazade and Cinderella for performances with the Lake Charles Symphony.
+In 2012, along with the LCCB Board of Directors, she created Assemblé, a ground-breaking annual event showcasing area artists in collaboration with LCCB.
 Lady Holly is wife to Andy Kaough and mother to daughters Cagle and Caroline.

 Fred Stark – Technical Director